Funding opportunity

 • address substantial unmet needs in understanding or modifying human health and disease

-• have major strategic objectives achievable within the 14-year timeframe which, if achieved, will transform the research field or area of health research
+• be specific, with definable major strategic objectives achievable within the 14-year timeframe which, if achieved, will transform the research field or area of health research

-• best pursued through coordinated and flexible, major long-term funding
+• be best pursued through coordinated and flexible, major long-term funding

 MRC CoRE challenges will be achieved through: